 The UX Design Success Ladder: 5 Steps to Creating Meaningful Products

-The Design Success Ladder serves as a benchmark for assessing the value your product provides now, plus ways to take it to the next level.
-Each rung represents a unique stage in the product development process.
-By moving from one rung to the next, you’re not only better meeting your users’ needs, but also increasing your company’s likelihood of success.
+The Design Success Ladder serves as a benchmark for assessing the value your product provides now, as well as goals to aspire to in the future.
+Each rung represents a higher state of emotional satisfaction and meaningful value.
+By moving up from one rung to the next, you’re not only better meeting your users’ needs, but also increasing your company’s likelihood of success.

 The Design Success Ladder serves as a benchmark for assessing the value your product provides now, plus ways to take it to the next level.